Python Multiline String | Quick Tips for Python Print String

 Multiline strings in Python extended text lines quotation marks Python code

-In this guide, we’ll walk you through the process of creating multiline strings in Python, from the basics to more advanced techniques.
-We’ll cover everything from the basic use of triple quotes, advanced use of escape sequences and string concatenation, as well as alternative approaches.
+In this guide, we’ll walk you through the process of multiline string Python methods, from the basics to more advanced techniques.
+We’ll cover everything from the basic use of triple quotes, advanced use of escape sequences and string concatenation, as well as alternative approaches for when a python line is too long for readability.

 Let’s get started!

-TL;DR: How Do I Create a Multiline String in Python?
+TL;DR: How Do I Create a Python Multiline String?

-To create a multiline string in Python, you can use triple quotes (”’ or “””).
+To create a multiline Python print string, you can use triple quotes ('''multi line message''' or """multi line message""").
 This allows you to write strings that span multiple lines, making your code cleaner and easier to read.

 Here’s a simple example: